Eugenio8mola/GraphPartitioning/sequentialAlgorithms/GreedyGraphGrowingPartitioning/README.md

 ## `max_vertex_weight`

-This function returns the maximum weight of all nodes.
+This function returns the maximum weight of all nodes by searching through the 'w_node'.
+'w_node' is a private variable of the class of the graph.

 ## `get_edge_weight`

-This function receives a pair `edge` including two nodes and then returns the weight of edges: if there exists an edge it returns the weight of the edge, otherwise it returns the 0.
+This function receives a pair `edge` including two nodes and then returns the weight of edges: if there exists an edge it returns the weight of the edge, otherwise it returns 0.

 ## `get_adjacent_vertices`